thomaspinckney3/cs4501/Project1.md

 Code layout
 -----------

-Your Django app will go in /app in the web container, which is mounted from ~/cs4501/app in your host environment.
+Your Django app will go in `/app` in the web container, which is mounted from `~/cs4501/app` in your host environment.

-Inside your web container, create a new Django project with 'django-admin startproject foo' where foo is the name you want to give your project.
+Inside your web container, create a new Django project with `django-admin startproject foo` where *foo* is the name you want to give your project.

-On your host environment, edit the ~/cs4501/app/foo/foo/settings.py file to point to your database.
+On your host environment, edit the `~/cs4501/app/foo/foo/settings.py` file to point to your database.

-The tp33/django image already has the MySQL Python Connector installed so use the engine 'mysql.connector.django'.
-The HOST setting is 'db' as that's what we tell Docker to expose the mysql container's IP address under in this container (via the --link command when we started this container).
-Set USER, PASSWORD, and NAME to 'www', '$3cureUS', and 'cs4501'.
+The tp33/django image already has mysqlclient installed so use the engine `'django.db.backends.mysql'`.
+The HOST setting is `'db'` as that's what we tell Docker to expose the *mysql* container's IP address under in this container (via the `--link` command when we started this container).
+Set USER, PASSWORD, and NAME to `'www'`, `'$3cureUS'`, and `'cs4501'`.
 You must use these values in order to hook into our grading systems later.

-Again, note, you're creating / editting your code outside the container in the host but running inside the container under /app.
+Again, note, you're creating / editing your code outside the container in the host but running inside the container under `/app`.

-Inside your web container:
+Inside your *web* container:

     root@4ee80653d2be:/app# django-admin startproject foo

-(but replace 'foo' with the name of your project)
+(but replace *foo* with the name of your project)

 Back on your Mac/Windows shell: